I can confidently say that I’ve found Feather’s AS D2 to be a damn-near perfect double-edge safety razor, I’ll explain.

 RazoRock Razor’s Game Changer vs. Feather AS D2

-Now let’s talk about the real competitor here, I’ve used it for about 1 and a half year and I found it to be the best until I used the feather.
-Now, the Game changer features solid build-quality with stainless steel, making it the best bang-for-the-buck DE safety razor because of its lower price of around 55-65 bucks on a good day.
+Now let’s talk about the real competitor here, I’ve used it for about 1 and a half years and I found it to be the best until I used the feather.
+Now, the Game changer features solid build quality with stainless steel, making it the best bang-for-the-buck DE safety razor because of its lower price of around 55-65 bucks on a good day.
 I have the super knurled handle and I am happy with the way it sits between my fingers while slicing through that stubble, not slippery at all.

 Now Let’s talk about the law of diminishing returns, I know it sounds like I’m trying to teach an economics class here, but this tiny bit is important than most things one learns in life.
 And I suck at explaining the laws and theories, so I’ll quote the law here as it is and then explain my point.